tomsseisums/next-favicon-loader/README.md

 ## Usage

-You can now simply create a single 512x512 or 1024x1024 png file of your favicon, add path to it in your `app.manifest` file using `sourceImage` key (relative to manifest file), require the manifest file in `_app.js` in your Next.js app, and in Dev mode a simple favicon will be set (with updating hashname so you can see the updates on refresh) and in production builds a full set of icons and browser manifest will be generated and the associated HTML react components returned.
+You can now simply create a single svg<sup>1</sup> file of your favicon, add path to it in your `app.manifest` file using `sourceImage` key (relative to manifest file), require the manifest file in `_app.js` in your Next.js app, and in Dev mode a simple favicon will be set (with updating hashname so you can see the updates on refresh) and in production builds a full set of icons and browser manifest will be generated and the associated HTML react components returned.

+<sup>1: Not limited to `svg`, can also make a `png`, but make sure it's bigger than 512x512.</sup>

 ### Example